Despite its near universal debunking as a hoax, the Philadelphia Experiment endures as a paranormal cultural landmark.

 Even as more evidence has emerged about the true identity of Carlos Allende — a charismatic drifter with a host of mental problems — the Philadelphia Experiment refuses to die.
 It has even spawned a related myth called the Montauk Project.
 In this version, set at an Air Force base in the 1980s, the government built on the success of the Philadelphia Experiment to "manipulate the flow of time" [source: Vallee].

-For lots more information about unexplained phenomena and contagious conspiracies, check out the related HowStuffWorks articles on the next page.
+For lots more information about unexplained phenomena and contagious conspiracies, check out the related HowStuffWorks articles below.